vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 - After providing all settings, click `Next` then `Create broker`; it may take up to 20 minutes for the broker to be provisioned.

 After the broker has been created, click the broker name from the list of brokers and scroll down to the `Connections` sections.
-Note the AMQP endpoint as this will be used in the addresses field in the secret located in the file `serviceSecret.yaml`.
+Note the AMQP endpoint as this will be used in the addresses field in the secret located in the file `serviceSecrets.example`.

 #### Update Service Credential Secrets

-Using your editor of choice, update the fields with <> placeholders in the `serviceSecret.yaml` file with the credentials and connection information for the RabbitMQ and MySQL instances.
-You will need to base64 encode each secret/credential value before adding it to the `serviceSecret.yaml ` file; an easy way to base64 values is to use an online tool such as https://www.base64encode.org.
+Using your editor of choice, update the fields with <> placeholders in the `serviceSecrets.example` file with the credentials and connection information for the RabbitMQ and MySQL instances.
+You will need to base64 encode each secret/credential value before adding it to the `serviceSecrets.example ` file; an easy way to base64 values is to use an online tool such as https://www.base64encode.org.

 #### Deploy Workloads